xaviervalarino/portfolio/src/case-studies/botanic.md

 #### Users valued helpers who
 - Empowered them to solve their own problems
 - Had a  set curriculum or system for the things that were being taught
-- Assigned Homework and worksheets\
+- Assigned homework and worksheets\
 \
-_"They helped me think things through on my own"_
+_"[Worksheets] helped me think things through on my own"_
 - There was a strong bias towards female helpers, who were perceived as less judgmental / prescriptive